Chiyotairyū Hidemasa

-Chiyotairyū Hidemasa (千代大龍 秀政) is a former Japanese professional sumo wrestler from Arakawa, Tokyo, Japan.
+Chiyotairyū Hidemasa (千代大龍 秀政) is a Japanese former professional sumo wrestler from Arakawa, Tokyo, Japan.
 A former amateur champion at university, he made his professional debut in May 2011, as a makushita tsukedashi recruit and reached the top division in May 2012.
 He earned his first gold star or kinboshi by defeating yokozuna Harumafuji in the March 2013 tournament.
 His highest rank was komusubi.
-He had one special prize, for Technique.
+He earned one special prize, for Technique.
 He wrestled for Kokonoe stable.

 Early life and sumo background

 Meigetsuin went to junior high school and high school in Adachi, Tokyo.
 He attended the martial arts department of Nippon Sport Science University.
 He became a university yokozuna upon winning the 2010 national college individual sumo championship, and admitted that he got "really big-headed" after this triumph.
 Meigetsuin was also not a diligent trainer at university, avoiding traditional sumo training exercises and just doing muscular training instead.